People

 Associate Professor | Principal Investigator

 Dr. Harris has spent her scientific career studying parasitic pathogens that infect the central nervous system.
 As a graduate student, she studied the innate immune response to Trypanosoma brucei rhodesiense, the causative agent of Human African Trypanosomiasis.
 During her postdoctoral training, Tajie began studying the adaptive immune response to Toxoplasma gondii.
 During this time, she began using several microscopy techniques, including multi-photon microscopy to understand how T cells responses are coordinated in real time within the brain.
-At the University of Virginia, Tajie is a member of the Center for Brain Immunology and Glia and the Carter Immunology Center.
-Tajie enjoys traveling, cooking with locally grown produce, and being outdoors with her golden retriever, Oskar.
+At the University of Virginia, Tajie is the director of the Center for Brain Immunology and Glia (BIG) and co-director of the BIG Training Grant.
+Tajie enjoys traveling, cooking with locally grown produce, and being outdoors with her dogs Hank and Jaxson.

 Bemidji State University, B.S.
 Biology, 2002